Nationalists

 can be occupied by a Catholic (or indeed an atheist).

-- In Northern Ireland, fly both flags, or a
+In Northern Ireland, play both anthems, or play a neutral anthem like

 Danny Boy